Table of Contents

 d) Responsibilities and Achievements

 Before jumping into detailing your responsibilities and achievements, we recommend writing a summary of your key responsibility and the purpose of your role.
-This provides decision-makers a quick grasp of what you’ve done for each role without having to skim through the details of your work experience section.
+This provides decision-makers a quick grasp of what you’ve done for each role.
 Let’s take a look at the example below.

 “Responsible for developing and managing business growth initiatives in the region to ensure financial sustainability.”